Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 | , | , | < | « guillemets left| ◌̇ &nbsp;masora dot above *0307*|
 | . | ּ &nbsp;dagesh/mappiq dead key| > | » guillemets right| ◌̈ &nbsp;thousands *0308*|
 | / | / | ? | ׳ geresh (punctuation) *05f3*|  |

+There are alternatives based on dead key "." (i.e. same for dagesh) again

+- "." followed by : results in ׃ sof pasuq *05c3*
+- "." followed by o results in ◌ dotted circle *25cc* which is used as vowel base in textbooks and grammars; in MS Word the dotted circle is created automatically as the vowel is inputted simultaneously
+- "." followed by "<" (Shift+,) results in ◌֫ &nbsp;ole *05ab* which can be used as stress marker